-- I. Administrative Directive creation and review; Types of Complaints; Annual reports; Transparency and aAccessibility; Training; and Annual Reports - A. A full explanation of the complaint procedure, including all forms, shall be available at the District's administrative office and on the home page of the District's Conflict Resolution website found here - 1.
-Types of complaints
+- I. Administrative Directive creation and review; Formal Complaints; Annual reports; Transparency and a Accessibility; Training; and Annual Reports - A. A full explanation of the complaint procedure, including all forms, shall be available at the District's administrative office and on the home page of the District's Conflict Resolution website found here - 1.
+Formal Complaints